-I’m sure you already know about the benefits of climbing shoes.
-Unless you have mastered the technique of climbing barefoot, the use of specialized climbing shoes will offer unrivalled grip and stability on a variety of surfaces.
-This allows you to develop your natural climbing style which will ultimately increase your enjoyment and confidence whilst climbing.
+I’m sure you already know about the endless benefits of climbing shoes.
+Unless you have mastered the technique of climbing barefoot, the use of specialized climbing shoes will offer unrivaled grip and stability on a variety of surfaces.
+Getting your hands on the right show will also allow you to develop your own climbing style and ultimately increase your enjoyment and confidence whilst climbing.

 1) Your foot shape and size